 So you want insanely good service, discretion, smarts and great credentials?
 A top-class concierge needs to be part genie, part saint.
+Stand and deliver.
 Meet Mr Smith.

 So you want to tour Cape Town with your partner, three children, an au pair and the family hound, and are all set to drive yourself from the airport to your rented villa on Clifton’s third?
 Sound like much of a holiday?
 Enter Anthony Smith, who will promptly despatch a driver to take over, and convince you to maintain that modus operandi for the duration of your visit.
 His offer to keep your staff and offspring occupied, separate and together at the right times, and the dog from getting into a frenzy just so you can have some alone time with your partner, may just clinch the deal.

 It’s that kind of stand and deliver, can-do attitude that allows his company, Ambienz Bespoke Concierge, to be all things to all people in the consistently demanding luxury service industry.
 That, and the ability to read clients well, supreme problem-solving acumen, round-the-clock availability, discretion and a sense of humour.
 In short, the kind of staff you’d like to hire in the business.

 Anthony worked in fitness, hospitality and real estate before cottoning on to the intrinsic value of what his villa rentals business really offered – requests from clients to share recommendations on everything from restaurants to tours to hairdressers.
 The add-ons evolved into a bespoke service now sought-after by private individuals as well as boutique hotels.
 ‘We sell the Cape Town lifestyle.
 The hotel service was just another extension of that,’ he says.